sigmaSd/IRust/crates/irust/README.md

 ## Tips
-- Prefer to not use print*! to evaluate an expression just write it directly like "5+4", or if you need formatting, you can just use format! macro, because print wont work as an expression, and as a stamtent it will pollute the internal repl state, the above alternatives should be enough.
+- Prefer to not use print*! to evaluate an expression just write it directly like "5+4", or if you need formatting, you can just use format! macro, because if you accidently use print as a stamtent (the input ends with;) it will pollute the internal repl state, the above alternatives should be enough.
+But note that print!/eprint!.. do work as expresssions

 ## Releases
    Automatic releases by github actions are uploaded here https://github.com/sigmaSd/irust/releases